HP EliteBook: Third generation

 The xx70 series was largely an incremental update to the previous xx60 series, updated with Intel Ivy Bridge processors and new integrated and discrete graphics processors.
 New additions to the EliteBook family included the 11.6" 2170p and the 14.0" Folio 9470m ultrabook.

-ElitePad 900 G1 was introduced with this generation in October 2012.
+ElitePad 900 G1 was introduced to this generation in October 2012.

-Fifth generation
+Fourth generation

-This generation of EliteBook notebooks feature Intel Haswell processors or AMD Steamroller Kaveri processors.
+This generation of EliteBook notebooks feature the Intel Haswell processors or AMD Steamroller Kaveri processors.
 EliteBook 800 Series G1 products with Intel processors were announced in October 2013.
 EliteBook Folio 1040 G1 and Revolve 810 G2 were announced in December 2013.
 EliteBook 700 Series G1 products with Intel processors and 700 Series G2 products with AMD processors were announced in June 2014.
 This generation brought changes to nomenclature on most products.
 Models ending with 0 use Intel processors and models ending with 5 use AMD processor.
 The second last digit relates to the screen size, and the remaining digits indicate the series.
-G number indicates generation of the product.
+G number indicates the generation of the product.
 The external design was also refreshed, resulting in a less boxy shape and overall thinner chassis.
 Workstation models were split into a separate ZBook brand.
 AMD based models were added into EliteBook product line-up for the first time.
 Previously, ProBook product line-up had featured AMD APUs.